 - Encouraging open-mindedness, self-assessment, perseverance and developing the skills of investigation – including: observing, measuring, predicting, hypothesising, experimenting, communicating, interpreting, explaining and evaluating.

 - Develop the use of scientific language, recording and techniques.

 The impact and measure of this is to ensure children not only acquire the science capital and appropriate age related knowledge linked to the science curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.

-To measure the impact of teaching and learning of Science in school, we have recently, during lock-down, updated the school assessment system.
-The school now uses the Headstart assessment scheme to augment the class teacher’s professional judgement for Science progress and attainment.
-This brings the subject onto a par with the other Core subjects and allows future scope for effective attainment and achievement monitoring of impact on pupil progress across school.
+To measure the impact of teaching and learning of Science in school, we use end of unit quizzes alongside teacher assessment to augment the class teacher’s professional judgement for Science progress and attainment.
+This allows future scope for effective attainment and achievement monitoring of impact on pupil progress across school.

 Across the school year there are many checks to monitor and evaluate the impact of Science learning through the school to ensure that all children will have: